 Other Delta Airlines Pet Policies

 The Delta Airlines pet policy is fairly standard as far as U.S.-based airlines go.
-Their cargo handlers receive special training to facilitate safe and comfortable handling, and their in-cabin accommodations extend to service and emotional support animals.
+Their cargo handlers receive special training to facilitate safe and comfortable handling, and their in-cabin accommodations extend to service animals.
 If you are looking for that last piece of research before booking your flight, visit their pet policy webpage for helpful to-do lists.

 If you are flying Delta within the United States, we recommend using our Airport Travel Guide to find maps of pet relief areas and cargo facility locations for all U.S. airports.